Answer Keys

 Controversy (n) — argument or debate, usually about something there is a strong disagreement about.

 Gloss smth. over (phr) — If you gloss something over, you try to make it look better than it really is.
-The government is trying gloss over the current retirement fund shortage issues.
+The government is trying to gloss over the current retirement fund shortage issues.

 Bemoan (v) — to grieve over something, to mourn.